-When donating online you will be directed to Edinburgh Napier University’s dedicated secure payment site hosted externally by Blackbaud Inc for credit or debit card donations or SmartDebit Services for direct debits.
+When donating online (napier.ac.uk) you will be directed to Edinburgh Napier University’s dedicated secure payment site hosted externally by Blackbaud Inc for credit or debit card donations.
+When donating online for any fundraising appeals (giving.napier.ac.uk), you will be directed to Edinburgh Napier University’s dedicated secure platform hosted externally by Sponsorcraft Ltd t/a Hubbub with payments processed through Stripe or SmartDebit Services for all direct debits.
 The personal information you provide and the amount of your donation will be reported to the University’s External Relations and Development department and held securely.
 We will use this information to administer your donation, compile anonymous statistics, and respond to Freedom of Information requests.

 12. Who keeps your information updated?